hshutan/45x7-flipdot-controller/README.md

 Watch for ground loops, as I believe these cause weak/un-reliable flips.
 Because the grounds are all "commoned" on the PCB, do not tie any of your grounds together pre-PCB.

+Luminator and MAX3000 are trade names of the Luminator Technology Group.

 # Thanks
 I would like to thank the following sources for helping with my project:
 - [Dottie the Flip Dot Clock](http://dhenshaw.com/Art/Dottie/start.html)